‘When we remove ourselves from the busyness, slow down and tune into the natural environment answers emerge.’ Liza Pullman

 Forest bathing combines the benefits of embodied practices with mindfulness, and the benefits of psychology and social connection - all in a natural setting.
 It is very low impact, not strenuous hiking.

-With a focus on slowing down and awakening the senses, this restorative wellness practice involves a series of guided invitations to help relax, slow down, become present and connect with nature for health and wellbeing.
+With a focus on slowing down and awakening the senses, this restorative wellness practice involves a series of guided invitations to help relax, slow down, become present and make contact with nature.
 The experience invites room for listening, healing and reflection, for quiet and accepting presence, and for inquiry through all the senses, in a non-judgmental setting.

 Simply being out in nature provides a healing, grounded and connective experience.
 The practice of Forest Bathing fosters a deeper more intentional connection with nature and ourselves.